-Installed Cost: Installing vinyl siding on your home is going to be more expensive than a quality paint job.
+While installing vinyl siding on your home is going to be more expensive than a quality paint job, it is less expensive than other siding options.
 The installed cost of vinyl siding will vary depending on the size of the home, the quality/style of the siding, and quality of the installation but is typically less expensive than wood and fiber-cement siding replacement options.
 Vinyl siding also has the potential to help save future maintenance costs and energy costs.

 Replacing your siding with vinyl siding can be a simple process, but there are many key items that a qualified installer should know.
 Here are a few of the questions you should ask your contractor.